English Orientation Packet

 PURCHASES THROUGH THE MAIL

-Prisoner purchases must be made through the commissary or through other approved vendors.
+Inmate purchases must be made through the commissary or through other approved vendors.
 If an item is available through commissary, inmates may not order it through another vendor.
-Books can be ordered directly from the publisher/distributor.
+Books can be ordered directly from the publisher/distributor and must be brand new.
 A list of approved items and vendors may be supplied upon request.
-Mail orders MUST receive prior approval from the Programming Unit and must be shipped from a distributor’s warehouse; not a store.
+Mail orders MUST receive prior approval from the Property Unit and must be shipped from a distributor’s warehouse; not a store.
 Correspondence courses fall under the publisher only rule and must be approved by the Programming Supervisor.
 Hard-bound books are not allowed.
+Per the inmate matrix any books received over the allowed amount will be returned to sender.

 If a package is sent to an inmate containing an item that is not within the guidelines of the matrix, the entire package will be returned at the inmates expense.
 Inmates will be responsible to educate their friends and family on what is allowed into the facility and what is not.